Posted: 1/21/2020 | January 21st, 2020

-As people become more conscious of their environmental impact on the world, there’s been an increased focus on air travel — and, over the past year, a corresponding increase in “flight shaming”.
+As people become more conscious of their environmental impact on the world, there’s been an increased focus on air travel — and, over the past couple of years, a corresponding increase in “flight shaming.”
 The term is coined from the Swedish flygskam, which means “flight shame” i.e. you personally feel shame about flying but, unsurprisingly, it has devolved into shaming others for flying due to its carbon footprint.

 After all, there is no denying that flying increases your personal carbon footprint — a lot.
 My carbon footprint is undoubtedly through the roof because of all my intense flying habits.